motopress/getwid/readme.txt

 = Can I use my own icons? =

 Yes.
-By default Getwid uses the Font Awesome icons.
-But you can add your own.
+By default Getwid uses Font Awesome icons but you can add your own ones.

 = Can I change the "Recent Posts" block layout? =